 In practical terms though the 'virus' gives the filmmakers the excuse to explore some political angles - sometimes hitting just right (after the panic with dozens dead the news only reports on the sole non-Korean involved), at others tettering on the verge of clumsy anti-nationalism.
 A more subtle yet more pointed approach here would've yielded far better results, but people all across the globe will understand and engage with the film's attacks at Government misinformation and coverups.

 Also both a help and a hindrance is the somewhat bumbling family.
 The assorted cast all do fine with the material - the regretful father, athletic sister and trapped young girl in particular faring the best.
 Yet the middle 45 minutes of the film are dragged down by each person wallowing in their personal issues whilst the group all go on a rag-tag search for their missing daughter.
 It's all resolved well and capped by a great second act twist, but it's just way too drawn out.

 Still what's here works more than it doesn't.
-Seemingly useless tangeants, like one girl's adoration for her professional archery athelete sister, pays off nicely.
+Seemingly useless tangents, like one girl's adoration for her professional archery athlete sister, pays off nicely.
 A post-attack display of family grief at a wake turns from tragic to curiously funny in the space of a few seconds.
 Though little time is spent in the creature's lair itself, the young girl has one nail-biting attempted escape sequence.